LabKey/gradlePlugin/README.md

 ## Release Notes
 ### version TBD
 *Released*: TBD
-(Earliest compatible LabKey version: 20.9)
+(Earliest compatible LabKey version: 21.1)
 * [Issue 41833](https://www.labkey.org/home/Developer/issues/issues-details.view?issueId=41833) Fix handling of modules that are not meant to be built, either because they lack a module.properties file or because the skipBuild property is set.
 * Do not apply more than one Module plugin, and issue warning when trying to do more than once.
 * Update plugin publishing to use java-gradle-plugin, enabling use of modern plugin DSL when applying individual plugins
 * Apply the java and base plugins within the plugins that depend on it
+* Remove CoreScripts plugin in favor of defining the single task within the core module build.gradle

 ### version 1.21.2